 Booderee is home to some of Australia’s most beautiful flora and fauna.

-By constantly monitoring the health of the park’s ecosystem, and through the establishment of strong research partnerships with universities, conservation groups and zoos, along with government and non-government organisations, the park has worked hard to keep Booderee a vibrant and healthy home for all the plants, animals, birds and sea life that live there.
+By constantly monitoring the health of the park’s ecosystem and establishing strong research partnerships with universities, conservation groups, zoos, government and other organisations, we are ensuring that Booderee remains a vibrant and healthy home for our plants, animals, birds and sea life.

 The Eastern Bristlebird, Booderee Botanic Gardens

-Booderee is protecting threatened species such as the eastern bristlebird and Magenta lilly pilly, while securing the future of extremely rare Australian plants like the Banksia vincentia and reintroducing several native mammals to the park.
+Booderee is protecting threatened species such as the eastern bristlebird and Magenta lilly pilly.
+We are also securing the future of extremely rare Australian plants (such as Banksia vincentia) and reintroducing several native mammals to the park.

-For more than a decade an intensive fox control program allowed threatened fauna to continue to exist in the park while also creating the opportunity for some Australian mammals to return.
+For more than a decade an intensive fox control program has allowed threatened fauna to continue living in the park while creating opportunities for some Australian mammals to return.

 In recent years three locally extinct species have been reintroduced to the park, the: